riceissa/aiwatch/README.md

 - A person might have changed their name over the years.
 In this case, you will want to use their newest name.

+The very first time you set up Git, you will need to do the following:

+- Set name and email for Git.
+- `git checkout -b BRANCHNAME` to start a new branch.
+- `git push --set-upstream origin BRANCHNAME` to set the branch to push to on origin (GitHub).

 ## Contributing

 All contributions are welcome.
 Contributions might take the form of: